SihaoCheng/SihaoCheng.github.io/DWDmerger.md

 <img src="https://pages.jh.edu/~scheng40/DWDmerger/images/WD_HR_Oct17.png" width="500" />

 ## Velocity distribution
 The distribution of transverse velocity distribution from Gaia data.
-If the fraction of double-WD merger (f_m) is 0 %, then the distribution should follow the black, dashed curves.
+If there is no double-WD merger products (f_m = 0), then the distribution should follow the black, dashed curves.
 The observed excess (data points with error bars) can be used to estimate f_m.
 <br>
 <img src="https://pages.jh.edu/~scheng40/DWDmerger/images/GOF_0813_Feb16.png" width="500" />